johnwarden/atproto-community-notes/packages/dev-infra/README.md

 # dev-infra

-Helpers for working with postgres and redis locally.
+Helpers for working with postgres, redis, and test networks locally.
 Previously known as `pg`.

 ## Usage